COVID-19: travel health notice for all travellers

 Kinshasa - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Kinshasa, Democratic Republic of Congo, at the numbers listed above and follow the instructions.
-You can also call the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada in Kinshasa, Democratic Republic of Congo, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: